 Historically, hemp roots have been used for medicinal purposes.
 Today, the roots are not as popular or frequently used as the seeds, stem, or leaves of the hemp plant.

-There are reports of hemp root helping with a number of ailments.
-More research is needed to confirm the benefits of hemp root for these conditions, though.
+More research is needed to confirm the benefits of hemp root.

 The traditional way to use hemp roots is to boil the plant material, which dissolves the chemical compounds.
 Then, this substance can be topically applied to the affected area of the body.

 The stalk of the hemp plant has the widest range of uses.
 Hemp stalks contain two types of fibers: bast and hurd.
 When processing the plant, manufacturers separate the bast and the hurd with a technique called retting, which uses water or chemicals to dissolve the tough cellular tissue on the surface of the stalk.
 Then, the stalk goes through the decortication process, which removes the fibers from the rest of the plant.

 The bast of the hemp plant includes the long fibers in the stalk.
 It has been used for hundreds of years to make textiles like clothing, belts, shoes, and bags.
 The fibers make high-quality and durable material that can withstand harsh weather and frequent washing.
 Fabric made with hemp fibers is warmer and better-insulated than most other fabrics.

 There are three categories of fibers: primary, secondary, and tow.
 The hemp fibers are classified based on their cell strength, which determines the fiber's strength and durability.
 Different categories are used to make different types of products.